CounterpartyXCP/Documentation/Developers/API.rst

 ^^^^^^^^^^^^^^
 **get_messages(block_index)**

 Return message feed activity for the specified block index.
-The message feed essentially tracks all counterpartyd database actions and allows for lower-level state tracking for applications that hook into it.
+The message feed essentially tracks all database actions and allows for lower-level state tracking for applications that hook into it.

 **Parameters:**